feritcgulten/Music-Genre-Classification/README.md

 # Music-Genre-Classification using Spectograms(2D CNN)
 This is a music genre classification project made for 'Neural Networks and Deep Learning' course during the master degree.
-The fma_small data was used from https://github.com/mdeff/fma.
+For the samples of the songs fma_small data was used from https://github.com/mdeff/fma.

 The purpose of this project is classifying music genres based on their spectrogram using CNN model.
 The goal of